Formula 1 Aerodynamics – Q&A with Nicolas Perrin

 What is about shortening the nose? (asked by Alberto)

-One of the problems we have is again the regulations: The nose has to be under the blue line and needs to have a minimum thickness.
+One of the problems in Formula 1 aerodynamics that we have is again the regulations.
+The nose has to be under the blue line and needs to have a minimum thickness.
 For security reasons, a crash test has to be performed.
-So you can imagine that the underside of the nose is very close to the FIA section under it.
+So, you can imagine that the underside of the nose is very close to the FIA section under it.